StanleyMurigi/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

+**/
+This is a fork of the AirBnB clone repository.
+The aim of forking is to create a personal copy of this project within my GitHub account, so that I can experiment, make modifications, and contribute without affecting the original source.

+How to Fork
+1. Navigate to Repository: Visit the original repository's page on GitHub.
+2. Click "Fork": Simply click on the "Fork" button in the top-right corner of the repository page.
+This action will create a copy of the repository under your GitHub account.
+3. Start Contributing: Once you've forked the repository, you can start making changes, adding features, or fixing bugs in your forked copy.

+Keeping Your Fork Updated
+It's important to periodically sync your forked repository with any changes made to the original repository.
+This ensures that you're working with the latest codebase and can contribute effectively.

+How to Sync
+1. Add Remote Upstream: Add the original repository as a remote upstream using Git.
+2. Fetch and Merge Changes: Fetch the changes from the upstream repository and merge them into your local fork.
+3. Push Changes: Push the updated changes to your forked repository on GitHub.
+**/

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 ---